Access Commodities Intelligently: Question and Answer | ETF Trends

 - Q: How can investors buy VanEck Mutual Funds?

-Q: How does the UBS Bloomberg Constant Maturity Commodity Index (CMCI) gain exposure to commodities?
+Q: How does the UBS Constant Maturity Commodity Index (CMCI) gain exposure to commodities?

 A: CMCI diversifies across 26 commodity components and up to five maturities, and can efficiently adapt to the changing economic environment.
 CMCI chooses between futures contracts with maturities of three, six and 12 months, as well as two- to five-year maturities for certain commodities.
 This can be done either selectively for individual commodities to diversify over time, or collectively for all those included in the index to diversify both across commodities and over time.
 CMCI is rebalanced monthly to bring components back in line with their target weights.